Live-well OCCUsharp is an eye formula with concentrated lutein

 It is found that zeaxanthin is highly concentrated in the macular while lutein is more prominent at the edges around the retina.
 Concentrated in the lenses, retina and macular, these 2 carotenoids provide antioxidant protection to the eyes against Ultraviolet (UV) light from sunrays as well as harmful blue light from computer and TV screens to smartphones and "tablet" computers.

-Prolonged exposure to UV rays and harmful blue light throughout the ageing process may cause excessive free radical damage to our eyes and lead to blurry images, eye fatigue, poor night vision and reading difficulties.
+Prolonged exposure to UV rays and harmful blue light throughout the ageing process may cause excessive free radical damage to our eyes and lead to blurry vision, glare sensitivity, poor night vision, tired and dry eyes, overstraining and reading difficulties.

-Daily supplementation with lutein and zeaxanthin has been shown to increase the density of these 2 carotenoids in the eye and helps to provide notable improvements in the eye structure and function especially for those with blurry images, reading difficulties, problems seeing in the night, eye fatigue etc.
+Daily supplementation with lutein and zeaxanthin has been shown to increase the density of these 2 carotenoids in the eye and helps to provide notable improvements in the eye structure and function especially for those with digital eye strain, blurry images, reading difficulties, problems seeing in the night, eye fatigue etc.

 This is a traditional product advertisement